 Hereditary ovarian cancer is most commonly caused by a mutation in either the BRCA1 or BRCA2 gene.
-Some mutations in other genes are also known to be associated with an increased risk of ovarian cancer however scientists have not yet found all of the genes associated with an increased risk.
+Some mutations in other genes such as RAD51C, RAD51D and BRIP1 are also known to be associated with an increased risk of ovarian cancer, but scientists have not yet found all of the genes associated with an increased risk.

 What are the BRCA1 and BRCA2 genes?

-BRCA1 and BRCA2 genes are protective against cancer.
-However, mutations can occur or be inherited in these genes which can increase the risk of developing breast cancer (for both men and women) and increase the risk of developing ovarian cancer from two per cent (among women generally) to 30-50 per cent for BRCA1 and 10-25 per cent for BRCA2 gene mutations.
+BRCA1 and BRCA2 genes are normally protective against cancer because they help repair breaks in DNA that can lead to cancer.
+But mutations can occur in these genes which increase the risk of developing breast cancer and increase the risk of developing ovarian cancer from two per cent (among women generally) to 30-50 per cent for BRCA1 and 10-25 per cent for BRCA2 gene mutations.

-It is important to note that not everyone who inherits a mutation in the BRCA1 or BRCA2 gene will develop cancer, but it does increase the risk.
+It is important to note that not everyone who inherits a mutation in their BRCA1 or BRCA2 gene will develop cancer but it does substantially increase the risk.

 Which other gene mutations put me at risk?